Bites in children (mostly mosquitos some insects and a few bees)

 A bite in the area around the eye

 Similar to a bite around the ear, swelling in the area around the eye can worry parents.
 Here too, one should not mistake a normal reaction to a bite with significant bacterial infection, called Orbital cellulitis.
 The difference is that in bacterial infection in the area will usually be very painful to the touch, red and in some cases will cause fever.
 Occasionally one might notice the bite, usually in the area of the eyebrow.
-Although in the primary stage of the swelling, it might be hard to detect.
+Although in the primary stage of the swelling, it might be hard to detect so use this dedicated chapter in our site.

 If in doubt consult a doctor.